RohitBandaru/rohitbandaru.github.io/_posts/2024-10-06-Self-Supervision-from-Videos.md

 \mathcal{D}^+ = \{(t_i(z_i), t_j(z_{i+k}))\ |\ t_i,\ t_j \in T, (z_i, z_{i+\Delta}) \in V_{pairs}\}
 $$

-The dataset is then formed by apply transformations to the pairs of frames.
+The dataset is then formed by applying transformations to the pairs of frames.
 For this work, the same transformations as MOCO are used.
-MOCO doesn’t require negative examples to train.
+MOCO doesn't require negative examples to train.
 Positive example pairs are formed by applying a transformation on the pairs of frames.
-Although this works explores using video for natural transformations, it is relies on the traditional data augmentations used in SSL.
+Although this work explores using video for natural transformations, it still relies on the traditional data augmentations used in SSL.

 This contrastive learning setup uses the whole frame, but the authors want to train on object-centric data to make the representations more robust for object recognition.

-They use region tracking to make the frames of the video object centric.
+They use region tracking to make the frames of the video object-centric.
 They track the same object across multiple frames and use these cropped versions of the frames.
-This way the model learns how objects change in a video while ignoring the scene wide changes.
+This way, the model learns how objects change in a video while ignoring the scene-wide changes.
 For example, the position of an object in a scene is ignored.

 # [VideoMAE](https://arxiv.org/abs/2203.12602)

 This work extends the [MAE](https://arxiv.org/abs/2111.06377) work ([SSL with Vision Transformers blog post](https://rohitbandaru.github.io/blog/SSL-with-Vision-Transformers/#masked-autoencoders-are-scalable-vision-learners)) to video.
-Rather than use contrastive learning, masked patches are predicted in the video.
+Rather than using contrastive learning, masked patches are predicted in the video.

 {% include figure.liquid loading="eager" path="assets/img/blog/video-ssl/videomae.png" source="https://arxiv.org/abs/2203.12602"%}

 The video is represented as a 3D image.
-The video is split into cubes (in this paper it size 2 × 16 × 16).
+The video is split into cubes (in this paper, it's size 2 × 16 × 16).
 These cubes are treated like patches in ViT, but with an added time dimension.
 Each cube in the video is linearly projected and treated as a token embedding in the transformer.
 A position embedding is also added to the cube embedding.
 These cubes are treated as tokens in the transformer.

-For each video a tube mask is applied.
-This means the same patch in multiple consecutive frames of the video are masked.
-This is meant to make the SSL task harder, as patches don’t change much frame to frame.
+For each video, a tube mask is applied.
+This means the same patch in multiple consecutive frames of the video is masked.
+This is meant to make the SSL task harder, as patches don't change much frame to frame.
 There is a high temporal correlation that needs to be broken in designing the objective.
-A high masking ratio, along with the tube masking strategy, ensures the SSL task is difficult and forces to model to learn higher level spatiotemporal information.
+A high masking ratio, along with the tube masking strategy, ensures the SSL task is difficult and forces the model to learn higher-level spatiotemporal information.

-An encoder processed the unmasked tokens.
+An encoder processes the unmasked tokens.
 With a high masking ratio, we can save on computation cost by only processing the unmasked tokens.
 This is feasible with the transformer architecture, but not with CNNs.
 The encoder maps the token embeddings to a latent space.
-The decoder then masked cubes of the video.
+The decoder then predicts the masked cubes of the video.
 This can be trained with a simple reconstruction loss like MSE (mean squared error).

-One interesting architecture decision is that “joint space time attention” is just full self attention.
+One interesting architecture decision is that "joint space-time attention" is just full self-attention.
 This means the attention captures all pairwise interactions between all tokens.
 It would be interesting to introduce causal attention on the time dimension.
 This would mean that within a frame, there is full attention.
 But cubes can only attend to cubes in the future.
 However, this type of causal masking would likely require a lower cube masking ratio to be effective.

 Many other video SSL methods utilize image data in addition to video data.
 However, VideoMAE is able to achieve SOTA results on Kinetics-400 (video classification) without this external data.
-Ideally we want video SSL methods that do not need to rely on images at all.
+Ideally, we want video SSL methods that do not need to rely on images at all.
 This paper does not report results on image evaluation tasks.
 But this architecture would support this.
-We want video pretrained models achieve superior performance to image models on both video and image evaluation tasks.
-However, current video pretraining methods lag behind image pretrained methods.
+We want video-pretrained models to achieve superior performance to image models on both video and image evaluation tasks.
+However, current video pretraining methods lag behind image-pretrained methods.

-This works leverages the flexibility of the transformer architecture to directly predict elements of the video.
-This is simpler in that it does not require tracking objects, constructing triplets, or apply data augmentations.
+This work leverages the flexibility of the transformer architecture to directly predict elements of the video.
+This is simpler in that it does not require tracking objects, constructing triplets, or applying data augmentations.
 It is closer to how language models are trained.
-This allows allows producing image representations and video representations, unlike the CNN methods.
+This also allows producing image representations and video representations, unlike the CNN methods.
 This is because the number of input frames to the transformer is variable.

 # Conclusion

 Video lags behind images in representation learning for several reasons.
 While videos contain more information than static images, this information is spread across a much larger volume of data, making it computationally inefficient to process.
 The first frame of a video provides substantial information.
 You can learn what objects are present in the scene and the setting of the video.
 Subsequent frames offer diminishing returns.
 Future frames might just have one object moving across the frame.
-Because of this temporal redundancy, images are more information dense than videos.
-Language models are more advanced than image models because language is a significantly more information dense modality.
-Videos are an additional order of magnitude less information dense than images.
+Because of this temporal redundancy, images are more information-dense than videos.
+Language models are more advanced than image models because language is a significantly more information-dense modality.
+Videos are an additional order of magnitude less information-dense than images.
 Data quality also plays a role.
 Video datasets, though vast, often lack the curated quality of image datasets like ImageNet, impacting the performance of video-based models.
 These challenges make it harder to build effective models with only video.

 Looking ahead, progress in video-based AI will be driven by improved datasets, advancements in computational power, and novel modeling techniques.
 As these developments unfold, we can expect more sophisticated vision models that effectively incorporate video data, bridging the current gap between image and video understanding in AI systems.
 This may unlock new capabilities in computer vision models.